Tour Egypt in Germany and Austria

 Cancellations and Refunds

 Cancellations received in writing at least 120 days before departure will receive a refund less a $450.00 administrative fee.
 Cancellations received less than 120 days before the departure date will not receive a refund.
 If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Registrants are strongly advised to buy travel insurance that includes trip cancellation.

 International flights are not included in the cost of the trip.
 If you do not arrive or depart on the scheduled days, you are responsible for all transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
 Please send your complete air schedule as soon as you have it.
 NOTE: Please contact Far Horizons if you would like for us to handle your air ticketing.

 The private tours of museums and talks by specialists are scheduled in advance and include a donation to each.
 Specialists are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be available when our groups arrive due to other commitments.

 Note about Travel in Europe

-The group will be walking into and around cities and museums extensively.
-All participants must be physically active and able to walk independently for distances that may exceed three miles or more each day throughout our very full touring schedule.
-Keeping up with the group is each participant’s responsibility; please do not expect assistance from the other group members or staff.
-If you have questions about whether or not you are physically capable of this level of activity, please contact the Far Horizons office.
+All participants must be physically active and able to walk independently for distances that may exceed three miles or more each day throughout our very full touring days.
+Keeping up with the group is each participant’s responsibility; please do not expect assistance from the other group members or tour/hotel staff.
+If you have questions about whether or not you are physically capable of this level of activity, please contact the Far Horizons office as soon as possible.

 This Archaeological Tour to Germany and Austria is limited to 14 participants